 Joshua, the son of Nun of the tribe of Ephraim, was Moses’ assistant according to the books of Exodus and Numbers.
 His name was Hoshea but Moses called him “Yehoshua.”
 He was born in Egypt prior to the Exodus.
 He was one of the twelve spies of Israel sent by Moses to explore the land of Canaan.

-Why Did God Choose Joshua to Take the Place of Moses?
+Why Did God Choose Joshua?

 “But Joshua the son of Nun and Caleb the son of Jephunneh, who were among those who had spied out the land, tore their clothes; and they spoke to all the congregation of the children of Israel, saying: “The land we passed through to spy out is an exceedingly good land.
 If the LORD delights in us, then He will bring us into this land and give it to us, ‘a land which flows with milk and honey.’
 Only do not rebel against the LORD, nor fear the people of the land, for they are our bread; their protection has departed from them, and the LORD is with us.
 Do not fear them” (Numbers 14:6–9).

 (4) He was a godly spiritual leader.
 This was shown when he ruled Israel.
-The Scripture tells us that “Israel served the LORD all the days of Joshua, and all the days of the elders who outlived Joshua, who had known all the works of the LORD which He had done for Israel” (Joshua 24:31).
+The Scripture tells us that Israel served the LORD all during his days, and all the days of the elders who outlived him, who had known all the works of the LORD which He had done for Israel” (Josh.
+24:31).

 (5) He was a man of decision and a leader.
-Joshua exhorted the Israelites saying, “And if it seem evil unto you to serve the LORD, choose you this day whom you will serve; whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell: but as for me and my house, we will serve the LORD” (Joshua 24:15).
+He exhorted the Israelites saying, “And if it seem evil unto you to serve the LORD, choose you this day whom you will serve; whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell: but as for me and my house, we will serve the LORD” (Josh.
+24:15).

 Joshua’s quiet, unpretending godliness, and faithfulness was evidence to his ability to succeed Moses.
 As he depended wholly on God, the conquest of Canaan succeeded and the nation of Israel prospered.
-God often works through human agencies, equiped as leaders by experience yet at the same time meek and obedient to His good will.
+God often works through human agencies, equipped as leaders by experience yet at the same time meek and obedient to His good will.

 In His service,